aaronparker/image-customise/docs/install.md

 Invoke-Expression ((New-Object System.Net.WebClient).DownloadString("https://raw.githubusercontent.com/aaronparker/image-customise/main/Install.ps1"))
 ```

-This will download the latest release in zip format, extract the archive and execute `Install-Defaults.ps1` on the local Windows instance, to install the Windows Customised Defaults.
+This will download the latest release in zip format, extract the archive and execute `Install-Defaults.ps1` on the local Windows instance, to install the Windows Enterprise Defaults.